Before submitting your article please ensure that it is prepared in accordance with the Author Guidelines below.

 Please ensure that every reference cited in the text is also present in the reference list (and vice versa).

-List at end of paper: References should be arranged first alphabetically and then further sorted chronologically if necessary.
+The reference list should be arranged first alphabetically and then further sorted chronologically if necessary.
 Please single-space, and indent after the first line of each.

-- APA Referencing Style Guide.
+- APA Referencing Style.

 - 12-point Times New Roman font.

 - Title should be 12 words or fewer.

 - All paragraphs and body text justified and single-spaced.

 - Please avoid one sentence paragraphs.